Louisiana Medicare Insurance Plans

 Medicare Savings Program

-Louisiana offers three Medicare Savings Programs that individuals who qualify may apply for through the Louisiana Department of Health and Hospitals.
+Louisiana offers four Medicare Savings Programs that individuals who qualify may apply for through the Louisiana Department of Health and Hospitals.

 *The following data is from 2017 and is based on federal amounts.
 If your income and resources are slightly higher, you should still apply, you may qualify for benefits even if your income is higher than the limits listed.